 - Controlled Substances: Check to see if your medicines are controlled substances.
-Controlled substances are only accepted at police stations.
+Controlled substances are only accepted at sites registered with the DEA (five Walgreens locations in San Francisco and all police stations).
 Download a list of Controlled Substances (PDF).

 Choose your drop-off site, based on what you are disposing of.
 Please remember to treat our pharmacy, community center and police station volunteers with respect.

 Pilot Pharmacy drop-off: When you visit one of the pharmacy sites, simply deposit your medicine in the green drop-box.